A Walk around Betws-y-coed and Llyn Elsi

 Plenty around the village, but it can fill up quickly.

-A Walk around Betws-y-coed and Llyn Elsi Route Map and GPX Download
+A Walk around Betws-y-coed and Llyn Elsi Ordnance Survey Map and GPX File Download

 If you’re looking for a half day’s walk from Betws-y-coed that’s not too difficult, then a walk up to Llyn Elsi returning via Sarn Helen, the Miner’s Bridge and the Afon Llugwy is one of your best options.
 An easier option is the Llyn Elsi Way Marked Trail, which this walk follows to some degree.